f5devcentral/f5-professional-services/tools/f5-xc-get-security-logs/README.md

 Libraries in requirements.txt

-The host machine needs to have connection to the F5 XC Tenant.
+The host machine needs to have connection to the F5 Distribution Cloud Tenant.

 ## Usage:
 ```